List of football matches between British national teams: British Overseas Territories

 Seven British Overseas Territories have a national football team affiliated to FIFA – Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Gibraltar, Montserrat and Turks and Caicos Islands.
 All play within the CONCACAF (North American) area, with the exception of Gibraltar.
 This makes fixtures between the Home Nations and the overseas territories rare, although the North American overseas territories play between each other often.

+Gibraltar v UK Home Nations

 In 2013, the Gibraltar Football Association became a member of UEFA enabling their national team to play international fixtures.
 This opened the possibility of Gibraltar playing against a Home Nation during the qualification phase of major international competitions.
-To date, there have only been two matches between Gibraltar and one of the Home Nations – Scotland played them twice as part of their UEFA Euro 2016 qualification group, beating them on both occasions.
-These fixtures are the only occasions when a Home Nation and an overseas territory have played each other in an official international match.
+Gibraltar's first such match was against Scotland at Hampden Park during the qualifying competition for Euro 2016.